catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/cli-example.rst

 * Connect to the loadbalancer VIP from a browser.
 The output should alternate between both back-end servers on port 80.
-* Connect to the healtmonitor url on $VIP/health
+* Connect to the healtmonitor URL on $VIP/health
 * Connect to $VIP:443 to confirm that the second service is also loadbalanced